Products: Managed Backup (Agent), Managed Backup (Web)

-Uploading customers data
+Uploading user's data

-To upload user’s data to the storage, run Backup Agent and log in with your user account credentials.
-Use the same user name, password and backup prefix that your customer will use.
+To upload user’s data to the cloud storage, run Backup Agent on the computer with high-speed internet connection and log in with your user account credentials.
+Use the same user name, password and backup prefix that your user will use.
+By default, the backup prefix is the original computer name.
+Once logged in with your customer’s credentials and the correct prefix, you can back up the data from the external drive to the cloud storage that will be used to continue incremental backups.

 2. Select the required storage account.